sjtower/Lunky-World/Ideas.md

 From @Cynichill

+Stay in the air by jumping on eggy people

 Lahamu but you use push blocks to cover and uncover those.. upward laser trap things to bounce ufos into her?

 Space invaders-type UFO level - kill with forcefield